SohamGupta21/SohamGupta21/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I once superglued my eye shut.
 Turns out that hot water solved the problem (after a bit of panic :))

-Most of my current projects aren't using Github to manage the codebase, but I promise I am still very active so I would love to chat and collaborate!
+Most of my current projects aren't using Github to manage the codebase, but I am still very active!
+Feel free to reach out so we can chat and collaborate!